matthewspydell/ECEN_4593/README.md

 This project creates a MIPS processor emulator using the C language.

-The goal is to simulate the majority of MIPS instructions, pipelining, hazard control and forwarding, cache, and memory.
+The goal is to simulate the majority of MIPS instructions, pipelining, hazard control, forwarding, cache, and memory.